Choose File

 • Important Security Notes

-MD5 should not be used for security-sensitive verification.
+MD5 is useful for basic checksum comparison, but it should not be used for security-sensitive verification.
 It has known collision weaknesses and is not suitable when strong collision resistance is required.
-Do not use MD5 for digital signatures, certificates, password storage, or high-trust security checks.
+Do not use MD5 for password storage, digital signatures, certificates, or high-trust security checks.
 For security-sensitive file verification, use a stronger modern hash algorithm such as SHA-256 when available.
-An MD5 checksum can help detect accidental corruption, incomplete downloads, or unexpected file changes.
-It should not be treated as proof that a file is safe, authentic, or free from malicious tampering.
+A matching MD5 checksum can help detect accidental corruption or incomplete downloads, but it does not prove that a file is safe, authentic, or free from malicious tampering.